-The ratio of the largest to the smallest standard deviation is 3.05/0.58 = 5.25, slightly above our rule of thumb value of 3.
+The ratio of the largest to the smallest standard deviation is 3.51/0.58 = 6.05, above our rule of thumb value of 3.
 Let's also look at a plot of the residuals versus predicted values and check to see if there is any evidence of a trend in spread with increasing predicted amount absorbed.